lyx-001/lyx-001.github.io/README.md

 # Website for the group project
-This website is temporarily used for the group project for the course MS000151: English for Master's degree.
+This website is temporarily used for the group project for the course MS000151: English for Master's degree in Southeast University.
 Note that it is expected to be withdrawn after the course finishes.

 ## Main contents
 This website focuses on how to prevent COVID-19 in the campus, including: